 - Earth Date/Time: Saturday, 6 February 2016 9:30 PM PST

-During the construction and configuration of the ships people tended to adapt to the pattern of sleeping and eating that worked best for them and the team they worked on; however, now that the crew worked in shifts a pattern of eating and sleeping at coordinated times began to take hold.
+During the construction and configuration of the ships people tended to adapt to the pattern of sleeping and eating that worked best for them and the team they worked on; however, now that the crew were isolated on one ship a pattern of eating and sleeping at coordinated times began to take hold.

-It had been six days since commissioning of the ships and crew and Rear Admiral Jenna Wade decided to resurrect a time tested naval tradition, the Admiral’s Mess.
-Wade served ten years in the Royal Navy and though she had been with ESEP for the last six years, she still kept the military culture as her internal guide.
+It had been six days since commissioning of the ships and crew and Rear Admiral Jenna Wade decided to resurrect a time-tested naval tradition, the Admiral’s Mess.
+Jenna served ten years in the Royal Navy and though she had been with ESEP for the last six years, she still kept the military culture as her internal guide.

 Almost all of the Command team had gathered already and had selected and prepared their supper.
-This was a process of grabbing the ration container scheduled for the meal, placing in a doorless, microwave-type device and attaching it to a sensor/tube connector.
+This was a process of grabbing the ration container scheduled for the meal, placing in a doorless, microwave-type device and plugging it in to a connector on the wall of the device.
 The sensor identified the meal, added appropriate amount of water vapor and/or steam to the each section of the container to hydrate and thaw the food.
 At that point the induction plate under the ration heated each section to its correct temperature.

-When the ration was ready the person disconnected the tube, removed the top cover, and the food was ready to eat.
-The ship did have some raw food on board, and the means to prepare it; however, preparing meals was among the lowest priority on this mission, and with the exception of special occasions, it was designed to take the minimal amount of time.
+When the ration was ready the person unplugged the container, removed the top cover, and the food was ready to eat.
+The ship did have some raw food on board, and the means to prepare it; however, preparing meals was among the lowest priority task on this mission, and with the exception of special occasions, preparing a meal was designed to take the minimal amount of time.

 Six of the seven members of the Command team had gathered in the fifth section of the Command Quill.
 They were already eating their rations and were sitting at a bar-like table that surrounded the central corridor of the Quill.
-It was an odd place for eating because anyone moving up from the Command living quarter or moving down from the Command deck would pass through the eating area.
+It was an odd place for eating because anyone moving up from Command living quarters in the sixth section or moving down from the Command deck in the fourth section would pass through the center of the bar area.